 We assess the potential impairment of our long-lived assets on an annual basis or whenever events or changes in circumstances indicate the carrying value of the assets or asset group may not be recoverable.
 Due to the significant impact of the COVID-19 pandemic on our operations, we determined it was necessary to perform an interim test of our long-lived assets during the three months ended May 31, 2020.
-Based on the results of these assessments, we recorded \$545,000 of expense.
+Based on the results of these assessments, we recorded \$545,000 of goodwill impairment expense.
 This expense is presented within general and administrative expense on the Consolidated Statements of Operations.
+No additional tests for impairment were determined to be necessary during the three months ended August 31, 2020.

-The assessment of our goodwill, trademark and long lived asset fair values includes many assuptions that are subject to risk and uncertainties.
+The assessment of our goodwill, trademark and long-lived asset fair values includes many assumptions that are subject to risk and uncertainties.
 The primary assumptions, which are all Level 3 inputs of the fair value hierarchy (inputs to the valuation methodology that are unobservable and significant to the fair value measurement), used in our impairment testing consist of:

-- Expected future cash flows from operation of our Company-owned units. - Forecasted future royalty revenue, marketing revenue and associated expenses. - · Projected rate of royalty savings on trademarks. - Our cost of capital.
+- Expected future cash flows from operation of our Company-owned units. - Forecasted future royalty revenue, marketing revenue and associated expenses. - Projected rate of royalty savings on trademarks. - Our cost of capital.

-As of May 31, 2020 costs associated with the impairment of long-lived and intangible assets consist of the following:
+As of August 31, 2020, costs associated with the impairment of long-lived and intangible assets consist of the following: